ibm-cloud-docs/discovery-data/query-parameters.md

 Set `passages/find_answers` to `true`
 Set `filter` to select the `document_id` for the document

-Here is an example of a query using this API:
+The following example shows a query that uses this API:

 ```bash
 POST /v2/projects/{project_id}/query{"natural_language_query": "Why did Nixon resign?",